Log canonical $3$-fold complements: Lifting complements from curves

 Now, we may assume that the general fiber of $Z\rightarrow Z_0$ is a smooth projective surface with $K_{X_\eta} \sim_\qq 0$.
-Thus, by~\cite[Theorem 4.5]{FM00}, we know that we can write an effective canonical bundle formula
+Thus, by~\cite{FM00}*{Theorem 4.5}, we know that we can write an effective canonical bundle formula

 where $q$ and the Weil index of $\bM T.$ only depend on the index of $K_{X_\eta}$ and the second Betti number of the index one cover of $X_{\eta}$.
 As in Case 2.2.a, we know that such numbers only depend on the general fiber.
-By the classification of smooth surfaces with $\qq$-trivial canonical divisor over an algebraically closed field of characteristic, we know that both the index of the canonical divisor and the second Betti number of the index one cover can take finitely many possible values.
+By the classification of smooth surfaces with $\qq$-trivial canonical divisor over an algebraically closed field of characteristic 0, we know that both the index of the canonical divisor and the second Betti number of the index one cover can take finitely many possible values.
 Hence, the natural number $q$ and the Weil index of $\bM T.$ can take finitely many possible values as well.
-Moreover, the coefficients of $B_{Z_0}$ belong to a set $\Phi$ satisfying the descending chain condition with rational accumulation points.
-The fact that the rational accumulation points of $\Phi$ are rational follows from~\cite[Theorem 1.11]{HMX14}.
-The set $\Phi$ only depends on $\mathcal{R}$ by~\cite[Theorem 4.5]{FM00}.
-By~\cite[Theorem 1.2]{FM18}, we may find $n$ only depending on $\Phi$ and $q$ so that there exists
+Moreover, by \cite{FM00}*{Theorem 4.5}, the coefficients of $B_{Z_0}$ belong to a set $\Phi$ satisfying the descending chain condition with rational accumulation points.
+The fact that the accumulation points of $\Phi$ are rational follows from~\cite{HMX14}*{Theorem 1.11}.
+The set $\Phi$ only depends on $\mathcal{R}$.
+If $Z_0$ is an elliptic curve, the claim is trivial.
+Otherwise, it follows from~\cite{FM00}*{Theorem 4.5}.
+By~\cite{FM18}*{Theorem 1.2}, we may find $n$ only depending on $\Phi$ and $q$ such that there exists

 with $(Z_0, B_{Z_0}+\Gamma_{Z_0}/n,\bM.)$ generalized log canonical.
 Since $q$ and $\Phi$ only depend on $\mathcal{R}$ we conclude that $n$ itself only depends on $\mathcal{R}$.
 Hence, we conclude that $\Gamma_Z \coloneqq \phi^*(\Gamma_{Z_0})/qn$ satisfies that